effl-lab/Fast-Neural-Fields/README.md

 ## Experiments

+Please refer to each folder to run the code for the experiments.
 Our experiments on SIREN are based on the official code for the paper ["Implicit Neural Representations with Periodic Activation Functions"](https://github.com/vsitzmann/siren).<br>

 This repository does not contain any image datasets used in the manuscript.<br>